 You can recalculate yearly expenses each time you switch to a new medication by adding up the monthly costs under Explanation of Monthly Drug Costs.

 Step 4: View the Report

 When the drug list is complete, click on Next to view the report.
 The report will detail if and when your friend could fall into the Part D doughnut hole.
-When a person hits this gap, he or she is responsible for his or her drug costs, minus the 50% discount on prescription drugs and 14% discount on generic drugs.
+When a person hits this gap, he or she is responsible for his or her drug costs, minus the 50% discount on prescription drugs and 21% discount on generic drugs.
 (The generic drug discount will increase to 28% in 2014.)

 Under the bar graph, click on Click Here for a More Detailed Explanation of Monthly Drug Costs.